 While I’m not saying there are honest wholesalers out there, it’s really hard to trust them as you never know what you’re getting yourself into.
 That’s why it’s so important to read the third-party reviews online to see what other people are saying about them.

 If you’re interested in buying Amazon.com returns, I found a few companies you may want to check out, all of which I list below.

 Where Can I Buy an Amazon Customer Returns Pallet?

 From my research, BULQ appears to be one of the biggest liquidators online that purchases pallets from Amazon and offers these items for sale to the general public.
 It appears that they work with other big-name retailers as well aside from Amazon.

 Now, the cool thing about BULQ is that you can actually go in and pick out the categories you’re interested in.
-So, if you wanted home and garden items only, then you can simply select that category and see what they had for sale at the time.
+So, if you wanted home and garden items or tech only, then you can simply select that category and see what they had for sale at the time.

 For example, when I did so, this is what I could see:

 The thing I liked about BULQ was that they were very transparent with their descriptions.
 They would tell you what kind of items were inside each box as well as how many of each you would receive.

 They would also note what kind of pallet you were receiving.